telerik/kendo-ui-builder/docs/components/disabled-textbox.md

 ---
-title: DisabledTextBox
+title: Disabled Text Box
-page_title: DisabledTextBox - Components - Kendo UI Builder
+page_title: Disabled Text Box - Components - Kendo UI Builder
-description: "Use and implement the DisabledTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Disabled Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: disabledtextbox_kuib
 ---

-# DisabledTextBox
+# Disabled Text Box

-The DisabledTextBox is part of the Editors components which the Builder supports.
+The Disabled Text Box is part of the Editors components which the Builder supports.

 ## Usage